timmons1234/IDS6938-SimulationTechniques/Homework2/Readme.md

 The assignment is due: **Tuesday, March 28 at 11:59PM (EST)**

 # Part 1) Empirical Test of Randomness
-- a) See [01.random number data.statistics 1.xlsx] [AAAA] each tab has a random number engine with associated chart showing the distribution for n=1000.
+- a) See [01.random number data.statistics 1.xlsx] [PlAA] each tab has a random number engine with associated chart showing the distribution for n=1000.
 Statistics are listed on the final tab.
     - a) I generated average, median and stdev for each point.
 Statistics isn't something i do on a regular basis.
 In a team, I would look to others for additional statistics.
     - b) I started researching how to generated the other suggested stats and realized i was out of depth and moved on to other parts.
 - b) I ran varied n sizes from my initial distribution.
 Statistics were generated and listed on the stats page.